hashicorp/terraform-provider-azurerm/website/docs/r/disk_sas_token.html.markdown

 * `managed_disk_id` - (Required) The ID of an existing Managed Disk which should be exported.
 Changing this forces a new resource to be created.

 * `duration_in_seconds` - (Required) The duration for which the export should be allowed.
 Should be between 30 & 4294967295 seconds.
+Changing this forces a new resource to be created.

 * `access_level` - (Required) The level of access required on the disk.
 Supported are Read, Write.
+Changing this forces a new resource to be created.

 Refer to the [SAS creation reference from Azure](https://docs.microsoft.com/rest/api/compute/disks/grant-access) for additional details on the fields above.